Easy, proactive steps will keep your carpet looking good over time.

 Placing walk-off mats outside all entrances will help absorb soil and moisture and trap excessive dirt, sand, grit, oil, asphalt, or driveway sealer that might otherwise be tracked into the home.
 Clean mats on a regular basis (or sooner, when they need it) so they don't become sources of soil themselves.

-Use a quality pad
+Use a Quality Pad

 A good carpet pad not only gives better resilience and comfort underfoot, it can extend the life of your carpet, especially on stairs.
 Because some carpets carry warranties with specific density and thickness requirements, be sure and review your warranty before purchasing your pad.
 Explore varieties of carpet pad.
+Ask your local Flooring Advisor any questions you have!

 Moving your furniture on occasion won't just renew the feel of your room, it will also help avoid excessive pile crushing.
 Also consider using carpet protectors under the legs of tables, chairs, and other furniture to help distribute the weight.
 Damage can occur if you use chairs or appliances with rollers or casters without a chair pad designed specifically for carpet.